Friday Community Calendar

-Here’s your community calendar for Friday, January 13th, underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
+Here’s your community calendar for Friday, January 20th, underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
 Info at MTSoprisRotaryClub.com.
 Rotary: Service above self.
-Click the headline to view listings, like Pearl & Wood playing Steve's Guitars tonight at 8.
+Click the headline to view listings like Jane Lynch performing at Belly Up Aspen tonight.

 -